T-usharrr/Power-BI-Projects/README.md

 # Power-BI-Projects
-While showcasing my Power BI projects, I learn new things and gain experience from each Project.
+Through showcasing my Power BI projects, I am learning new things and gaining experience from each Project I took.
+These projects are helping me to enhance my knowledge and skills in my field.